 When individuals are considered to be capable and ready, independent accommodation is provided in a number of cottages on the Estate where trainees cater entirely for themselves.
 Weekly trips are made to a large supermarket to buy provisions, and to local general stores for small shopping items.

-At weekends trainees organise their own time and activities, mostly returning home or visiting friends although there are opportunities to stay weekends if you prefer.
-Alternatively, it may be possible to work overtime some weekends at Camelia Botnar Homes and Gardens.
+At weekends trainees organise their own time and activities, mostly returning home or visiting friends although there are opportunities to stay occasionaly weekends if you prefer.
+Alternatively, it may be possible to work overtime some weekends at Camelia Botnar Garden Centre this is worked on a rota basis.
+Although it may be possible to stay occasional weekends you will need to provide an alternative address for a placement, to show it has been agreed that you have somewhere to go if you are sick, for holidays, and weekends.

-Please note the Foundation is not open to the public and visits prior to any intereview is not permitted.
+Please note the Foundation is not open to the public and visits prior to any interview is not permitted.

 VISITS TO THE FOUNDATION